top of page

 4. The Power to Say "No"

-Coming from an ER background, where every patient needs immediate attention, it was a revelation to realize that I could actually say "no" in my own clinic.
+Coming from a critical care background, where every patient needs immediate attention, it was a revelation to realize that I could actually say "no" in my own clinic.

 Whether it was potential patients with unrealistic expectations, those who disputed our pricing, or those who were unhappy with insurance policies, I learned that I didn't have to accommodate everyone.
 This newfound ability to turn down patients when necessary was a surprising and empowering aspect of running a ketamine clinic.

-In the hospital, often feels like a cog in a machine.
+In the hospital, you often feel like a cog in a machine.
 But in a clinic, you are indispensable.
-Every success, every breakthrough, every patient's relief from depression or pain is a testament to the clinic.
+Every success, breakthrough, and patient's relief from depression or pain is a testament to the clinic and its team.

-But with this joy comes with a responsibility.
+But with these amazing patient results comes a responsibility.
 Any dissatisfaction or inefficiency was on me.
-This was the double-edged sword of ownership, but it was a sword you are going to be proud to wield.
+This was the double-edged sword of ownership, but it was a sword you are going to be proud to carry

 Wrapping Up